 Schools also have greater flexibility to tailor the curriculum to directly suit the needs of their students.

-For more information about the Independent Public Schools initiative please read the following documents:
+For more information about the IPS initiative please read the following document: